enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 Some options might include:

-* Adding the Path as a parameter (or adding an attribute indicating that it should be considered included) and also binding it in.
+* Adding the `:path` as a parameter (or adding an attribute indicating that it should be considered included) and also binding it in.
 * Including a list of headers to bind in, and then use {{RFC9421}} HTTP Message Signatures or similar to protect them.

-Adding in the Host header and Path could additionally defend against Host Confusion and Path Confusion attacks, respectively.
 Adding more in does add more complexity and has more risks of compatibility issues.

 ## Client Request Handling {#client-req-handling}

-Clients which have negotiated this protocol MUST add a Bound-Request header with each request they make.
-If the Client is an Intermediary, it MUST first remove any Bound-Request headers that it received.
-The $req\_serial MUST start at 1 for the first request on a persistent connection, and MUST be incremented by 1 for each subsequent request.
+Clients which have negotiated this protocol MUST add a `Bound-Request` header with each request they make.
+If the Client is an Intermediary, it MUST first remove any `Bound-Request` headers that it received.
+The `$req_serial` MUST start at 1 for the first request on a persistent connection, and MUST be incremented by 1 for each subsequent request.

 ## Server Request Handling {#server-req-handling}

-Servers which have negotiated this protocol MUST validate the presence and contents of the Bound-Request header prior to processing a request.
+Servers which have negotiated this protocol MUST validate the presence and contents of the `Bound-Request` header prior to processing a request.
 Any failures MUST be detected early in request processing (such as during request parsing), and servers MUST immediately terminate the connection without returning an error response.

 Validation checks MUST include:

-* Confirmation that the Bound-Request header is present
+* Confirmation that the `Bound-Request` header is present
 * Confirmation that the cryptographic binding hash matches what was expected
-* Confirmation that the $req\_serial matches what was expected, starting at 1 for the first request on the connection and incrementing by 1 for each subsequent request
+* Confirmation that the `$req_serial` matches what was expected, starting at 1 for the first request on the connection and incrementing by 1 for each subsequent request
 * Confirmation that the authority and method match those in the request

-If the server is an intermediary, it MUST remove the Bound-Request header before constructing a request to the next-hop.
+If the server is an intermediary, it MUST remove the `Bound-Request` header before constructing a request to the next-hop.

-When constructing a response to the HTTP request the server MUST add a Bound-Response header with a $resp\_serial matching the $req\_serial of the incoming request.
-If the Client is an Intermediary, it MUST first remove any Bound-Response headers that it received.
+When constructing a response to the HTTP request the server MUST add a `Bound-Response` header with a `$resp_serial` matching the `$req_serial` of the incoming request.
+If the Client is an Intermediary, it MUST first remove any `Bound-Response` headers that it received.

 ## Client Response Handling {#client-resp-handling}

-Clients which have negotiated this protocol MUST validate the presence and contents of the Bound-Response header prior to processing a response.
+Clients which have negotiated this protocol MUST validate the presence and contents of the `Bound-Response` header prior to processing a response.
 Any failures MUST be detected early in response processing (such as during response parsing), and clients MUST immediately terminate the connection without processing any data from the response.

 Validation checks MUST include:

-* Confirmation that the Bound-Response header is present
+* Confirmation that the `Bound-Response` header is present
 * Confirmation that the cryptographic binding hash matches what was expected
-* Confirmation that the $resp\_serial matches the $req\_serial of the request that the response is in-response to.
+* Confirmation that the `$resp_serial` matches the `$req_serial` of the request that the response is in-response to.
 * Confirmation that the authority and method match those from the corresponding the request
-* Confirmation that the response\_code matches that from the response (or interim response, as discussed in {{handling-1xx}})
+* Confirmation that the `$response_code` matches that from the response (or interim response, as discussed in {{handling-1xx}})

-If the client is an intermediary, it MUST remove the Bound-Response header before constructing a response to the previous-hop.
+If the client is an intermediary, it MUST remove the `Bound-Response` header before constructing a response to the previous-hop.

 ## Handling 100 Continue and 103 Early Hints {#handling-1xx}

-When using 100 Continue and 103 Early Hints, the $req\_serial and $resp\_serial MUST remain the same and match for all interim and final responses.
-Each interim response MUST contain a Bound-Response header with a response-code parameter matching the response code of the interim response.
+When using `100 Continue` and `103 Early Hints`, the `$req_serial` and `$resp_serial` MUST remain the same and match for all interim and final responses.
+Each interim response MUST contain a `Bound-Response` header with a response-code parameter matching the response code of the interim response.

 ## Retrying Requests {#retry-handling}

-Requests which are "retried" MUST be treated no differently than other forms of request with their $req\_serial coming from the order of the request in a persistent connection.
-If a request is retried over a different connection a new Bound-Request header MUST be reconstructed corresponding to the new connection.
+Requests which are retried MUST be treated no differently than other forms of request with their `$req_serial` coming from the order of the request in a persistent connection.
+If a request is retried over a different connection a new `Bound-Request` header MUST be reconstructed corresponding to the new connection.

 ## Handling TLS 1.3 Early Data {#tls13-0rtt}